zonakostic/HoloLibrary2018/README.md

 <br>
 Advisor: Prof. Hanspeter Pfister <br>
-Acknowledgments: Many thanks to Johanna Beyer and Ronell Sicat for their valuable inputs. <br>
+Acknowledgments: Many thanks to Johanna Beyer and Ronell Sicat for their help and support. <br>